CRO brainstorming: generating A/B-test ideas

 How do you come up with new ideas in your CRO programme?

-When I’ve asked people this question, they tend to answer another question instead: how do you come up with insights?
-This is a different question.
-How do you move from insights (observations and inferences from data) to ideas about exactly what to test?
+When I’ve asked people this question, they tend to answer another question: how do you come up with insights?
+Instead, my question here is: How do you move from insights (observations and inferences from data) to ideas about exactly what to test?

 It turns out most organisations and teams don’t have an ideation process.
-Yet they have processes for research, analysis, writing hypotheses, running and stopping experiments, reporting results and just about everything else.
+They have processes for research, analysis, writing hypotheses, running and stopping experiments, reporting results and just about everything else – but not generating ideas.

 Some organisations leave it up to individual team members.
 Some run formal, structured ideation sessions.
 Others kick around ideas between people informally.